 You can easily find plenty of Twitter lists created for those attending different events.
 But a lot of them are automated (which means they include anyone who used the dedicated hashtag) and so instead of helping you get to the most relevant updates they just seem to add more noise.
 You can subscribe to them if you’d like, but you can also create one of your own to include people that you’ve actually interacted with.
 You can start one before the event, to add people you already know and you can add more people during or after the event.
 Believe me, these come in handy when the list of attendees has over 400 names on it (like it did at RecFest this year)!

-LinkedIn is not the easiest platform to navigate sometimes… but there are still some functions that help.
-For example, you can tag your connections to then quickly sort through them.
+LinkedIn is not the easiest platform to navigate sometimes… but there are ways around that.
+For example, you can use Hello Talent to organise your connections to then quickly sort through them.
 I’ve started using tags to keep track of everyone I met at events – whether we were connected before or we just connected after meeting face to face.
-Those who personalise invites often let me know themselves when and where we’ve met, I also help myself by happily accepting business cards at the event.
+Those who personalise invites on LinkedIn often let me know themselves when and where we’ve met, I also help myself by happily accepting business cards at the event.
 The next day, I sit down and connect with every person who handed me their business card to make sure I don’t miss anyone.
-I also check whether there’s anyone on my Twitter list that I’ve missed, connect with them on LinkedIn and tag accordingly.
+I also check whether there’s anyone on my Twitter list that I’ve missed, connect with them on LinkedIn and tag accordingly in Hello Talent.